Back to Blog

 These are non-negotiable when customers or regulators expect traceability — common for solo founders in professional services, health-adjacent, and fintech workflows.

-Step 5: Hermes-Class and Open-Weight Options
+Step 5: Hermes, OpenClaw, and Open-Weight Options

 Provider comparison: Hermes / agent setup in Singapore · CRM + AI workflow